 In addition to considering known cultural values, the research team also wished to understand the perspective faculty, staff, and administrators at HSIs had of their Hispanic students.
 Two questions were asked regarding the background and characteristics of Hispanic students.
-The first had the stem "Hispanic students have..." and the second had the stem "Hispanic students are...".
-The descriptive statements for each question were developed based on the qualitative data gathered in the first phase of the project and literature review conducted when writing the proposal and planning the question sets for focus groups and interviews.
+The first had the stem -Hispanic students have..." (see Table 5) and the second had the stem -Hispanic students are..." (see Table 6).
+The descriptive response statements for each question were developed based on the qualitative data gathered in the first phase of the project and literature review conducted when writing the proposal and planning the question sets for focus groups and interviews.
 The distinctive element of the material gathered in this part of the study is its focus on the perspective of faculty, staff, and administrators regarding these ideas rather than an investigation of the influence of one or more on outcomes for students.
-That is, a focus on what is understood about the students rather than what impacts their behavior or academic results.
-Some of the statements on the FSA survey made reference to STEM as the study was funded by the National Science Foundation and had, among its other goals, understanding challenges and opportunities in STEM education at HSIs (NSF, 2017).
-The "Hispanic students have..." statements follow.
+That is, a focus on what is understood about the students rather than what influences their behavior or academic results.
+Some of the statements on the FSA survey referred to STEM as the study was funded by the National Science Foundation and had, among its other goals, understanding challenges and opportunities in STEM education at HSIs (NSF, 2017).
+Tables 5 and 6 contain the results of comparisons between responses received in spring of 2018 from persons working at the HSIs who identified as Hispanic and those who did not identify as Hispanic regarding the background and characteristics of Hispanic students.